oneapi-src/level-zero-spec/scripts/core/PROG.rst

 - An event can be:

-       + signaled from within a device's command list and waited upon within the same command list
+    + Signaled from within a device's command list and waited upon within the same command list
-       + signaled from within a device's command list and waited upon from the host, another command queue or another device
+    + Signaled from within a device's command list and waited upon from the host, another command queue or another device
-       + signaled from the host, and waited upon from within a device's command list.
+    + Signaled from the host, and waited upon from within a device's command list.

 - An event only has two states: not signaled and signaled.
 - An event doesn't implicitly reset.
 Signaling a signaled event (or resetting an unsignaled event) is valid and has no effect on the state of the event.